ultrasoundmoney/docs/direct-auction-connections.md

 curl -H 'X-Builder-Id: your_id' -H 'X-Api-Token: your_token' XXX.XXX.XXX.XXX:3000/relay/v1/builder/validators
 ```

+## Downtime

 Note that if you're connecting directly you'll receive `ECONNREFUSED` instead of `HTTP 503` if the auction service is unavailable.

+## HTTP/2

+For the lowest connection overhead, use HTTP/2 with keep-alive.
+Make sure your client supports HTTP/2 without TLS (h2c).
+The HTTP/1.1 to HTTP/2 upgrade might not work without TLS so you can skip the negotiation (equivalent to `curl --http2-prior-knowledge`).